playing rules – interference & protection of the goaltender

 (2) deliberately knocks a stick out of an opponent’s hand, or

-(3) prevents an opponent who has lost or dropped his stick from regaining possession of it.
+(3) prevents an opponent who has lost or dropped their stick from regaining possession of it.

 Note 1: The last player to touch the ball – other than the goaltender – shall be considered the player in possession.